parkerdavis1/agave-portfolio/content/blog/weekly-update-dec-2.md

 ### RainCrow 🪲

 I took care of a bug in [RainCrow](https://raincrow.netlify.app) where users wouldn't be able to view their last weather request of the day.
-On the final weather request, the data was gathered and processed, the `dailyCount` incremented, but instead of displaying the data, there was the error message indicating that they had reached their limit – which is true, but less important than the just gathered weather data available to be displayed.
+On the final weather request, the data was gathered and processed, the `dailyCount` incremented, but instead of displaying the data, there was the error message indicating that they had reached their limit – which is true, but less important than the just-gathered weather data available to be displayed.
 That is fixed now.
 It just took a little bit of [conditional finessing and light refactoring](https://github.com/parkerdavis1/raincrow-sveltekit/commit/bf120b8ed09d783aadb0288eda567cf6965cbb90) in the `ResultsPane.svelte` component.

 ### Writing